JustEnoughLinuxOS/distribution/README.md

 ## Features
 * Supports the Anbernic RG552 handheld.
 * A 64bit Operating System.
+* Filesystem compatibility with Android.
+* Utilizes the whole SDCARD for EXT4 storage.
-* Supports FAT32, ExFAT, and EXT4 file systems.
+* Supports FAT32, ExFAT, and EXT4 file systems on the second card.
-* Filesystem compatibility with Android
+* Provides overclock and cooling profiles.
+* Supports 2.4GHz and 5GHz 802.11 A/B/G/N/AC WIFI.
+* Includes RetroArch, a variety of cores, Stand Alone Emulators, as well as PortMaster.
+* Maintained by a small but growing community of contributors.

 ## Licenses
 JELOS is a Linux distribution that is made up of many open-source components.
 Components are provided under their respective licenses.
 This distribution includes components licensed for non-commercial use only.